Chenjeh Kebab

 Chef Tips

-- Flat metal skewers grip the meat better than round skewers and help the cubes cook more evenly.
+• Use metal skewers if possible.
+They conduct heat into the centre of the meat and help the lamb cook more evenly.

 Common Mistakes